 The recent Securities and Futures (Amendment) Bill made a number of proposed changes including measures aimed at strengthening the enforcement regime while increasing MAS’ powers to carry out enforcement action against market misconduct.

 Most notably, the bill clarified that the prohibition under Section 199 applies regardless of whether it has a significant effect on the market price of securities.
 The existing s 199 prohibits disclosures of statements that are false or misleading in a material aspect and are likely to have an effect on the market price of securities.

 The amendments to s 199 are a direct result of the interpretation of that section in a ruling by the Singapore High Court in the Airocean case in 2012.
-The three accused, who were former directors of Airocean, were acquitted because the court was not satisfied that the information released by Airocean had a significant impact on its share price, said Subramanian Pillai, partner at Colin Ng & Partners LLP, who represented one of the accused in the case five years ago.
+The three accused, who were former directors of Airocean, were acquitted because the court was not satisfied that the information released by Airocean had a significant impact on its share price, said Subramanian Pillai, partner at CNPLaw LLP, formerly known as Colin Ng & Partners LLP, who represented one of the accused in the case five years ago.

 Hemali Mehta, senior consultant at Bovill Asia in Singapore, said the original wording of s 199 and its interpretation in the landmark ruling for the Airocean case rendered this provision to be unenforceable unless a false or misleading statement could be linked to having a material impact on the price of the relevant securities in question, which is difficult to prove sometimes.

-“According to MAS, making false or misleading disclosures may or may not significantly impact prices of a security but they could still sway an investor’s investment decision in that particular security, which is not sufficiently captured under the current wording for Section 199,” she said.
+“According to MAS, making false or misleading disclosures may or may not significantly impact prices of security but they could still sway an investor’s investment decision in that particular security, which is not sufficiently captured under the current wording for Section 199,” she said.

 MAS said in the second reading of the bill that its ability to take enforcement action against material false or misleading disclosures which may wrongly influence persons to trade in the market should not be constrained by the requirement of a significant price effect.